Spills, Leaks & Odors

 Biological spills

 If the biological spill poses an inhalation hazard, do not attempt to handle the spill.
 Environmental Health and Safety - Biological Safety will assume responsibility for the situation.
 If the microorganism does not pose an inhalation threat and you are qualified and comfortable cleaning up the spill, proceed to the next step.
-If you are unclear if the spill represents an inhalation hazard always treat it as it is an inhalation hazard.
+If you are unclear if the spill represents an inhalation hazard always treat it as an inhalation hazard.

 Note: Pick up any visible sharp objects with tongs and discard in a sharps container (Never use your hands to pick up sharp items).